fafdenis/mpg-analysis/README.md

 # mpg-analysis
-Analysis estimating the differene in MPG between automatic and manual transmissions.
+Analysis estimating the difference in MPG between automatic and manual transmissions.

 ## Content:
 + `README.md`